 - Wear loose-fitting clothes that are made of soft fabrics – for example, cotton and bamboo are generally less itchy than wool and denim.

 - If you wear make-up, speak to your doctor about suitable products: those labelled ‘hypoallergenic’ (designed to cause fewer irritations) might be suitable if your skin is not broken.

 - Eat a healthy diet and drink plenty of water to help keep your skin healthy.

 - Make time to relax – stress and anxiety can make itching worse and make it harder to cope with.

 - Use an electric razor rather than wet shaving, or avoid shaving altogether.
 Avoid hair removal methods such as waxing, threading and hair removal (‘depilatory’) creams.

-- Avoid the sun when it is at its strongest (11am to 3pm during summer months).
+- Avoid the sun when it is at its strongest (11am to 3pm during summer months in the UK).

 - Avoid using sunbeds.

 - Use a cool (not freezing) compress to soothe painful skin.

 - If your photosensitivity is severe, ask your doctor if a steroid treatment is suitable for you and whether they can prescribe you one.